 - Z47.1, Aftercare following joint replacement surgery.

-Remember, there are a number of orthopedic aftercare codes for specific surgeries—all of which you can find in the ICD-10 tabular list under Z47, Orthopedic aftercare.
+Remember, there are several orthopedic aftercare codes for specific surgeries—all of which you can find in this ICD-10 resource under Z47, Orthopedic aftercare.

 A single aftercare code might not be enough.

-In situations where it’s appropriate to use Z codes, aftercare codes may be listed as the primary diagnosis—but that doesn’t mean the Z code should be the only diagnosis code listed for that patient.
-In fact, you should submit secondary codes—including other Z codes—when they can help you fully describe the patient’s situation in the most specific way possible.
+In specific situations where it’s appropriate to use Z codes in ICD-10, aftercare codes may be the principal first-listed diagnosis code—but that doesn’t mean the Z code should be the only diagnosis code listed for that patient.
+You should submit secondary codes—including other Z codes—when they can help you fully describe the patient’s situation in the most specific way possible.

 For example, if you were treating a patient who had a total knee replacement, you would want to submit Z47.1, Aftercare following joint replacement surgery, as well as Z96.651 (to indicate that the joint replaced was the knee).
 Taking this one step further, let’s say the patient was receiving treatment for gait abnormality following a total knee replacement of the right knee due to osteoarthritis in that knee.
 Let’s also assume that, as a result of the surgery, the patient is no longer suffering from osteoarthritis.
 The appropriate codes for this scenario, according to this presentation, would be: